Skip to content

 Q: Trackers can't see amounts — can they look up customers?

-A: They can see the customer name / order number / quantity / progress, but amount fields are hidden by permission (collaborators without "view processing fee / view purchase price" permission won't see related amounts).
+A: They can see the customer name / order number / quantity / progress, but amount fields are hidden by permission (trackers and warehouse staff can't see unit price / processing fee / contract amount / gross margin; the buyer sees only purchase prices).
 This lets trackers follow progress without touching commercially sensitive information.

 Q: Can one order have multiple owners?

-A: There can be only 1 order owner (clear responsibility), but there can be N collaborators.
+A: There can be only 1 order owner (clear responsibility), but the sales / purchasing / warehouse / finance roles can each have multiple people, and trackers are assigned individually per outsourcing process.
 To change the owner, just edit it in the order — the system logs it.

 Q: How do I use the mill-direct-to-next-process feature?

 A: After the dye house finishes, it ships directly to the next mill (finishing / printing) instead of returning to your own warehouse.
-On return, check "return material and transfer to next process" — the goods transfer directly to the next process's outsourcing order, and you can print an "outsourcing transfer sheet" for the driver / mill to keep on file, saving one stock-in + stock-out cycle.
+On stock-in, check "return material and transfer to next process" — the goods transfer directly to the next process's outsourcing order, saving one stock-in + stock-out cycle.
+If you need an "outsourcing transfer sheet" for the driver / mill to keep on file: its system print entry has been hidden, and the document is planned to switch to generated-Excel output (print it yourself) — let us know if you need it.

 Q: How is shrinkage calculated for batches?